claesgill/azure_ml_workshop/local/README.md

 python3 3_upload_dataset.py
 ```

 If your script ran successfully, you can visit your workspace at [https://ml.azure.com/](https://ml.azure.com/), and verify that your dataset exists in the **Datasets** page under Assets.
+You can also run `python3 1_test_azure.py` that will print your dataset name in the terminal.

 #### Hints :bulb:
 - Look for **3** todos.